yzyzsun/PyJS/README.md

 interpreter.interpret(source);
 ```

+There is also a pre-built demo page at `demo/index.html`.
+You can use `npm run build` to re-build `demo/bundle.js`.
+(Remember to install dev dependencies before that.)

 ## Specification

 PyJS accepts a simplified version of Python 3, which includes the novel features of Python such as indentation levels, `__*__` methods, LGB scoping rules, etc. It is designed to mimic the behavior of CPython as closely as possible but now there are still many subtle differences between them.